Sign up now for a

 “No I’m not!
 Get off me!
 That was a joke.”
 He managed to break away from the girls while they compared their camera shots.

-“That was uncalled for.”
-Paul, the other officer admonished.
+“That was uncalled for,” Paul,his partner admonished.

 “I was joking.”

 “You go on, I’m going to check out the entrance once more.”
 Mark headed to the main area.
-He pulled out his phone and punched a few buttons and then the send button.
+He pulled out his phone and punched a few buttons then the send button.

 He looked up to see two jeeps armed with men, dressed like present day Mexican Militia, turn into the entrance.
-He waited to see what they were going to do but the crowd parted again and the two jeeps moved forward.
+He waited to see what they were going to do, but the crowd parted again and the two jeeps moved forward.
 The crowds yelled and waved their flags as the two vehicles moved slowly down the street.
 As they passed where Mark was standing, one of the men turned to look at him.
 The man gave a grin and a salute.
 Mark glared in return, pivoted on this boot heel and walked toward his squad car.

 He backed out the reserved parking and started back to the station.
 A call came through the radio.